🏁Getting started

 Zoom into a System (using the +🔍 icon on the top left of the system).

-Add the Apps and Stores that are inside this system.
+Add the Apps and Stores that are inside the primary system.

 Connect them to show messages or relationships between them.

 This is the App level (Level 2 - known as Container diagram in C4).
-This focuses on showing the individually deployed/runnable units in each System that execute or store code.
+It shows the individually deployed/runnable units in each System that execute or store code.

 Name your objects in a way anyone can understand.